-Proof of a Covid-19 vaccination is a pre-requisite to participate on this tour
+Proof of complete, up-to-date Covid-19 vaccinations are a pre-requisite to participate on this tour

-Travel Insurance/Trip Cancellation/Overseas Medical Insurance/Emergency Evacuation coverage is not included.
-Travel and Trip Cancellation (especially "for any reason" coverage) insurance along with Overseas Medical Insurance with Emergency Evacuation coverage is highly recommended.
+Travel Insurance/Trip Cancellation/Trip Interruption/Overseas Medical Insurance/ Emergency Evacuation coverage are not included.
+Travel and Trip Cancellation (especially "for any reason" coverage), and Trip Interruption insurance along with Overseas Medical Insurance with Emergency Evacuation coverage is highly recommended.